 Along with letting you know, what you need to know about Java syntax, this book also helps you in understanding them properly.
 It keeps you engaged in multiple ways that include many interesting puzzles, great visuals, programming mysteries, and much more.

-In short – Head first Java is effective and fun to learn Java Programming and tops are list of best books to learn java for beginners.
+In short – Headfirst Java is effective and fun to learn Java Programming and tops are a list of best books to learn java for beginners.

 This is another good book for java beginners.
-This book is for anyone and everyone with even a little knowledge of programing and who wants to learn breadths of Java programming language.
+This book is for anyone and everyone with even a little knowledge of programming and who wants to learn breadths of Java programming language.